A question all of us face at a certain point in our lives – where to store the keys when surfing?

-A question all of us are fortunate enough to live right by the sea, where we could hide the keys under the floor mat and take a stroll to the beach.
+Well, not all of us are fortunate enough to live right by the sea where we could hide the keys under the floor mat or a secret spot around the house, and take a stroll to the beach.

 Most surfers are concerned about:

-- Lose their keys into the deep blue ocean
+- Lose their keys into the deep blue ocean.

-2. Bring the Keys With You
+1. Bring the Keys With You

 DRFT Waterproof Leg Ankle Pouch

-3. Leave the Car Doors Unlocked
+3. Leave the Car Doors Open

 You could simply leave the doors open and hide the keys and valuables inside the car.

-I’m sure there are way more spots to hide the keys in the car, than under it.
-This method is obviously only effective when you don’t have any valuables in the car.
+I’m sure there are way more spots to hide the keys inside, than under the car.
+This method is obviously only effective when you don’t have any valuables inside.
 When leaving the doors open, it’s really your best bet to park the car somewhere where you could keep an eye on it.